WHAT AGE KIDS MAKE THESE?

 Professional

-2 days, 2 hours ago by SukiSnicks
+2 months ago by SukiSnicks

 Hello, 50YO childless cat lady here.
 I’d like to teach a 12 year old how to make bracelets.
 Are these too advanced for her?
 I’m sure skill level varies from kid to kid.
 I learned how to do it around age 14 and I’m not sure if I would have just been frustrated at 12, I can’t remember that far back.
 I was thinking of starting with a basic 4 strand normal stripe?
 Also thought maybe some kumi would be easy to learn.
 I would appreciate any advice about how and what age you learned and any tips to make it easy/non-frustrating.
 Thank you!